 Based on those calculations, a 66-year-old earning $50,000 and retiring this year would need about $523,500 saved.

-For example, Fidelity estimates that if you're a 25-year-old planning to retire at age 67, you'll need 10 times your annual salary in savings for a secure retirement.
+Fidelity estimates that if you're a 25-year-old planning to retire at age 67, you'll need 10 times your annual salary in savings for a secure retirement.
 But it suggests you need eight times your salary with "below average" retirement spending, and 12 times your salary for "above average" retirement spending.

 All the same, here are four steps you can take to get, and stay, on track.

 "Millionaires are made in their 20s and 30s, not their 50s and 60s.
 The reason being, they have decades of compounding growth," says Fred Creutzer, president of Creutzer Financial Services in Maryland.
+Time is on your side, and it's a powerful force.

-Even if you can't save the 10%-15% percent of what you earn year for retirement, as Fidelity recommends, if you have a 401(k), you should at least put in enough to receive whatever match you can.
+Even if you can't save the 10%-15% percent of what you earn each year for retirement, as Fidelity recommends, if you have a 401(k), you should at least put in enough to receive whatever match you can.
 It's basically free money: You can get an immediate 100% return on your contribution if you take advantage of a dollar-for-dollar company 401(k) match.

 The employer match also counts towards your total, so if you save 4% and your company matches 4%, you're already at 8%.

-While paying off your loans won't increase the size of your savings, it does mean lower debt payments, and that could potentially mean you need less stashed away for retirement.
+While paying off your loans won't increase the size of your savings, it does mean lower regular debt payments, and that could potentially mean you need less stashed away for retirement.
 Paying off loans more quickly usually also means you pay less, total, in interest.

 More from Grow: